revnull/noisefunge-legacy/README.md

 from memory and pushing it onto the stack, the `c` opcode instead executes that byte as an opcode.

+### Execute

+The `e` opcode pops a value off of the stack and executes it as an opcode.

 ### I/O and buffers

 NoiseFunge utilizes a non-standard form of input and output.
 Each process is